ElliePHP/Routing/README.md

 ## Quick Start

-Here's a complete working example to get you started in 30 seconds:
+Here's a complete working example to get you started:

 ```php
 <?php